 3. Perhaps use a concordance to find where Joel is quoted in the New Testament and have your students read those passages.
-See the International Bible Lesson Commentary for other ideas.
+See the International Bible Lesson Commentary

 If you have other ideas on this or other topics, please share them with others on the Forum, who will also be teaching from Joel on March 26.